 The easiest thing to do is fill out our online application with your contact information, demographics and your specific request.
-One of our chapter leaders or staff will contact you to discuss your eligibility, details of your request and discuss options of how our volunteers might be able to help you.
+One of our chapter leaders or staff will contact you to discuss your eligibility, the details of your request and discuss options of how our volunteers might be able to help you.
 We cannot guarantee all requests will be met.
 If you do not have computer access, you can call our toll free number at 1-855-241-HELP(4357).

 What are the eligibility requirements for assistance?

 Our mission is to help neighbors undergoing a temporary crisis with everyday household chores.
-Examples of a temporary crisis include illness, accident, fire, injury or a death in the family.
+Examples of a temporary crisis include illness, accident, surgery, fire, injury or a death in the family.
 Needs that are chronic, financial or age related generally do not qualify.
 Examples of household chores might include meal delivery, dog walks, rides to doctor appointments, lawn cleanup and help with errands.
 Everyone receiving services is required to understand, agree to and sign off on Neighbor Brigade waivers and liability agreements.
 Activities that require face to face interaction with Neighbor Brigade volunteers could require a valid background check.